Atlas of the World's Languages in Danger: History

 In 1992, the International Congress of Linguists (CIPL) meeting in Canada discussed the topic of endangered languages, as a result of which it formed the Endangered Languages Committee.
-It held an international meeting also in 1992 in Paris to place the topic before the world and initiate action.
+It held an international meeting, also in 1992, in Paris, to place the topic before the world and initiate action.
 The meeting was considered important enough to come under the authority of UNESCO.

-At the instigation of Stephen Wurm the committee resolved to create a research center, the International Clearing House for Endangered Languages (ICHEL) and to publish the UNESCO Red Book of Endangered Languages based on the data it collected, the title being derived from that of the Red Book of Endangered Species.
+At the instigation of Stephen Wurm, the committee resolved to create a research center, the International Clearing House for Endangered Languages (ICHEL), and to publish the UNESCO Red Book of Endangered Languages, based on the data the committee collected.
+The book title was derived from the Red Book of Endangered Species.
 Shigeru Tsuchida was to start the research center.
 It began in 1994 at the University of Tokyo with Tasaku Tsunoda as its director.

-Meanwhile, the initial reports on endangered languages had already been collected and submitted to UNESCO by regional experts in 1993.
-These have since been turned over to ICHEL, which created a website to enable regular updates to be made available promptly.
+Meanwhile, the initial reports on endangered languages had already been collected and submitted to UNESCO in 1993 by regional experts.
+The reports were subsequently turned over to ICHEL, who created a website to enable regular updates to be made available.

-In February 2009, UNESCO launched an online edition of the Atlas of Endangered Languages which covers the whole world, contains much more information than previous printed editions and offers the possibility to users to provide online feedback, in view of its constant updating.
+In February 2009, UNESCO launched an online edition of the Atlas of Endangered Languages which covered the whole world, contained more information than previous printed editions, and offered the possibility for users to provide online feedback.

-Building on this foundation, in 2019 UNESCO launched a new project, the Online World Atlas of Languages (WAL),which will expand the scope beyond endangered languages to document all languages around the world, including sign languages.
-The WAL is a work-in-progress and is currently (November,2025) offline until further notice, while the global data set is completed, updates are carried out to improve the platform and enhance its features.
+Building on this foundation, in 2019, UNESCO launched a new project, the Online World Atlas of Languages (WAL), which was intended to expand the scope beyond only documenting endangered languages to documenting all languages, including sign languages.
+As of September 2026, the WAL is a work-in-progress and offline until further notice, while the global data set is completed and website construction is completed.

-One completed The WAL will provide a comprehensive, up-to-date resource for researchers, policymakers, and the general public, reflecting the diversity of the world’s linguistic heritage and supporting efforts in language preservation and revitalization.
+Once completed, the WAL's purpose is to provide a comprehensive, up-to-date resource for researchers, policymakers, and the general public, reflecting the diversity of the world's linguistic heritage and supporting efforts in language preservation and revitalization.